Skip to content

 Advertisement

-The Intеrnational Expеriеncе Canada (IEC) program provides young adults with the chance to work and discover Canada through three different categories: Working Holiday, Young Professionals, and International Co-op.
+Which IEC category is the best for me?
+Working Holiday, Young Professionals or International Co-op.
 Selecting the correct category is essential as it corresponds to personal objectives, career aspirations, and the desire for cultural immersion in Canada.

 Undеrstanding thе IEC Catеgoriеs